Matthew-Dove/ContainerExpressions/README.md

 * Renamed `Cache` to `Instance`, as the former name lead to confusion on what the container did.
 * Added custom awaiters for `Response` types wrapping `Task`.
 * Created `ResponseTask` to make casting between `Task`, and `Response` easier.
+* `ResponseAsync<T>` is a task-like type that can be used on `async` functions to catch, and log exceptions thrown in a method.